DirectXMan12/python-gssapi/README.txt

 are designed to match closely with the original GSSAPI C methods.
 They follow the given format:

-* Names are camelCased versions of the C method names, with the 'gssapi_' prefix removed
+* Names are camelCased versions of the C method names, with the :python:`gssapi_` prefix removed

-* Parameters which use C int constants as enums have `flufl.enum` IntEnums defined, and thus may be passed either the enum members or integers
+* Parameters which use C int constants as enums have :python:`flufl.enum.IntEnum` classes defined, and thus may be passed either the enum members or integers

-* In cases where a specific constant is passed in the C API to represent a default value, `None` should be passed instead
+* In cases where a specific constant is passed in the C API to represent a default value, :python:`None` should be passed instead

-* In cases where non-integer C constants are passed, `flufl.enum` Enums are defined for common values
+* In cases where non-integer C constants are passed, `flufl.enum.Enum` classes are defined for common values

-* Major and minor error codes are returned via GSSErrors
+* Major and minor error codes are returned via :python:`gssapi.base.GSSError`

 * All other relevant output values are returned in a tuple in the return value of the method (in cases where a non-error major status code may